List of Courage the Cowardly Dog characters: The Shadow

+The Shadow is the living shadow that can change his shape and appearance.
+In the episode "The Shadow of Courage", he becomes free after a cruel old miser had collapsed and passed away in his laboratory, he later terrorizes the people of Nowhere by frightening them but was forced to retreat to the Bagge estate during a lightning storm where he began scaring both Courage and Eustace.
+Eventually, Courage decides to confront him he reveals that he never wanted to be like the old man and wants to become a movie star, Courage then takes the Shadow to see the night sky where he can become an actual star, happy with this revelation he waved goodbye to Courage and jumped into the cosmos, turning into a new star.

+The Shark

+This is a monster that is, like Ghidorah, not truly antagonistic but is also seen in 'Courage in the Big Stinkin' City' hidden behind an apartment door that Courage opens when searching for Schwick's package.
+This is presumably a reference to the Jaws movie.

 The Weremole

-The Weremole is a legendary mole similar to a werewolf but much smaller, yet just as fierce.
+The Weremole is a mole similar to a werewolf but much smaller, yet just as fierce.
 It has a taste for rabbits and people and if a person is bitten by the weremole, they become one themselves.
 Its bite does not affect other creatures.
 The only way to reverse the transformation is to feed one of the weremole's hairs to the victim.
 The weremole bites Muriel on the hand and when the moon is full she transforms into a weremole.
 Courage and Eustace team up realizing that they are in more trouble than they thought.
 Courage and Eustace defeat Muriel when Courage drops one of the original weremole's hairs in Muriel's mouth, and Muriel returns to normal.

-BushwickVoiced by Andre SogliuzzoBushwick (though he prefers just "Shwick") is a giant, shady cockroach who comes from a New York City neighborhood of the same name.
-He appears in the episode "Courage in the Big Stinkin' City" and invites Muriel, along with Courage and Eustace, backstage at Radio City Music Hall that is close to Rockefeller Center in Midtown Manhattan in New York City, New York so that Muriel can rehearse for a sitar concert which was a prize that she won in a contest.
-Bushwick sends Courage away to retrieve an evil package, threatening to sentence Muriel to be a victim of an unseen monster behind a locked door if he does not receive the package before curtain time.
-He gets arrested by the New York City Police Department police officer in the end, however, Courage and Muriel gets her concert.

 The Windmill Vandals

-The Windmill Vandals are a group of 4 horsebacked Vandals (Eastern Germanic Tribesmen) who once plagued the land of Nowhere.
-The farmer who once lived in the farmhouse where the Bagge family now reside constructed the windmill next to the farmhouse, and inscribed several runes, one on each blade of the windmill, in order to keep the Vandals away.
+The Windmill Vandals are a group of 4 horsebacked Vandals who once plagued the land of Nowhere.
+The farmer who once lived in the farmhouse where the Bagge family now resides constructed the windmill next to the farmhouse, and inscribed several runes, one on each blade of the windmill, to keep the Vandals away.
 In the episode in which they appear, the windmill breaks, and the Vandals appear as wraiths to come and destroy the farmhouse (even though there were other instances where the windmill was damaged throughout the show and the Vandals did not appear).
 The mill is repaired and broken several times, until finally it is fully fixed, and the Vandals banished forever more.

+Violin girl

+The violin girl is a third occupant residing inside Schwick's apartment where the package he orders Courage to retrieve is also situated.
+While not directly terrorising the protagonists, the girl initially has her back to Courage, but then turns and intimidates him with a scary face.
+However, she is later seen with a normal face, implying that she can terrify people when it suits her needs.